Learn about your rights if you’ve been injured as an independent contractor in Birmingham

 - Avoid posting anything about the vehicle accident on social media.

-- Contact an experienced personal injury attorney to ensure your rights are protected.
+- Contact a local Birmingham car accident attorney to ensure your rights are protected.

-If you’re an Uber driver who’s been injured in an accident because of someone else’s negligence, it’s critical that you seek the assistance of a skilled Alabama personal injury attorney as soon as possible.
+If you’re an independent contractor who’s been injured in an accident because of someone else’s negligence, it’s critical that you seek the assistance of a skilled personal injury attorney as soon as possible.
 An attorney can investigate your case and gather evidence to prove the other driver’s fault.
 They can also negotiate with the other party’s insurance company to ensure you get maximum compensation.